 Chilling the patties helps them keep their shape since the mixture is pretty loose.
 In Taiwan, you can see vendors pull out the patty straight from the freezer straight onto the grill.

-Right before cooking, dust the patties with rice flour to help caramelize the patties when cooking.
+Right before cooking, dust the patties with rice flour to help caramelize them while they're cooking.

 While the patties are chilling, make the toppings.
 Typically, Taiwanese breakfast burgers are topped with lettuce, tomato, and cucumbers.
 It may seem odd to have cucumbers in a burger but somehow, it works!

 For the condiments, we are going to use ketchup and Japanese mayo aka Kewpie.
-If you can't find kewpie, make it at home by combining 1/4 cup mayo with 1 tsp sugar, 1 tsp rice vinegar, and 1/2 tsp salt.
+If you can't find kewpie, make it at home by combining ¼ cup mayo with 1 teaspoon sugar, 1 teaspoon rice vinegar, and ½ teaspoon salt.

 Cook the patties, pan-fry the Canadian bacon and fry up the eggs.
 Normally the eggs are cooked all the way but I like mine a little runny.
 Do what you like, it's your burger!
 Assemble the burger, inhale, and take a big bite out of that bad boy.